 I turn a shiny purple apple over in my hands, watching the Wound’s eerie white light play off its shimmering skin.
 Maybe it’s just an apple.
 Maybe in another week or two, all that will remain of Aulunla’s final gift is a handful of mold.

 But I’ll never let it go.
 If that happens, I’ll pick the seeds out from that pile of rot and plant them somewhere beautiful.
-I’ll fill this miserable old world with sparkly space-apple orchards, so you can live in the dreams of everyone who eats them at once.
+I’ll fill this miserable old world with sparkly star-apple orchards, so you can live in the dreams of everyone who eats them at once.
 And when I bring you back, whether we find that other, better world we were searching for or we have to make it ourselves, we’ll grow forests of them there.

 And i̵f they neve̷r cơme back?